leo-bauer/personal_website2/research.md

 I currently have three peer-reviewed publications and multiple works in progress.

-In addition, for several research and data collection projects I have led or participated in there is information below.
+Below there is also information on research and data collection projects I have led or participated in.
 Some of them are linked to GitHub repositories with tutorials and code.

 ### Peer-Reviewed Publications